 If you designed a Twitter Ad platform yourself – this is probably what you would come up with, and that makes it super intuitive to use.

 Another reason why this is so pleasing is that when you send a Tweet out into the wild you don’t exactly know why people are engaging with it.
 Was it the hashtag?
 Did the right person share it?
 Who knows!
 With Twitter Ads, you can target different hashtags or followers of specific accounts and see if they like it.
 If they do – then you know which hashtags to focus on from now on (or which account to be more like).

 Twitter Ads let you test and refine your audience regardless of the number of followers that you have.
 This makes using Twitter Ads an optimising tool as well as an ad platform, which is crazy useful.

 Value For Money

-Followers seem to cost between 5 pennies and 50 pennies each depending on your targeting.
-While a single Twitter follower doesn’t really have much intrinsic value, if you spend £1 a day on getting followers, then over a year you can get somewhere between 700-1800 (legit) followers.
-Even with the smallest marketing budget possible, this makes a lot sense for any small business to try (you should do this on Facebook too btw).
+Followers seem to cost between 5 pennies and 50 pennies each, depending on your targeting.
+While a single Twitter follower doesn’t really have much intrinsic value, if you spend £1 a day on getting followers, then over a year, you can get somewhere between 700-1800 (legit) followers.
+Even with the smallest marketing budget possible, this makes a lot of sense for any small business to try (you should do this on Facebook, too btw).